truenas/documentation/content/CORE/CORETutorials/Network/Wireguard.md

 ---
 title: "Enabling WireGuard"
+description: "This article provides instructions on setting up WireGuard on TrueNAS CORE."
 weight: 50
 aliases: /core/network/wireguard/
+tags:
+- corewireguard
+- corenetwork
 ---

-[WireGuard](https://www.wireguard.com/) is a popular option in the VPN marketplace due to its speed, simplicity, and modern cryptography standards.
-Starting with FreeNAS version 11.3-RC1 and continuing through TrueNAS 12.0, it is possible to connect your NAS directly to a WireGuard network with a few easy steps.
+[WireGuard](https://www.wireguard.com/) is a popular option in the VPN marketplace.
+It is fast, simple, and uses modern cryptography standards.
+It is possible to connect your NAS to a WireGuard network in a few easy steps.
+Systems running FreeNAS version 11.3-RC1 through TrueNAS 13.0 have WireGuard capability.

 ## Configure System Tunables for WireGuard